Talking of Office Etiquette, we remember an end number of manners which we are taught from our childhood.

 Office Etiquette Tips:

-1. You should try to arrive early in office on the regular basis and see how you would be interpreted as a sincere person.
-You would be often quoted as an example to others which would further boost up your self-esteem.
+- You should try to arrive early in office on the regular basis and see how you would be interpreted as a sincere person.
+You would be often quoted as an example to others which would further boost up your self-confidence and self-esteem.

-2. When you join a new company be well prepared about your introductions as first impressions can sometime leave a permanent positive mark on the people in the office.
+- When you join a new company be well prepared about your introductions as first impressions can sometimes leave a permanent positive mark on the people in the office.

-3. Remember the names of all the employees in the new workplace, it can easily ward off all the complications in the new place and people may be ready to help you and embrace you as a part.
+- Remember the names of all the employees in the new workplace, it can easily ward off all the complications in the new place and people may be ready to help you and embrace you as a t.

-4. Wave goodbye to Cluttered Desk which reflects that you are confused and unable to decide.
+- Wave goodbye to the Cluttered Desk which reflects that you are confused and unable to decide.
 Keeping the desk organized and add a personal flair without over-populating it with personal things.

 Office Party Etiquette: